dimitry-lzs/hciWeb/documents/userManual.md

-# User Manual for Smart Camping Application (Tsadiree)
+# User Manual for Smart Camping Application (TsaDiree)
 **Developed by:** Dimitrios Lazanas P22082, Antonios Tsalmpouris P22272
 ### Overview
 The **Smart Camping** application is your ultimate digital solution for an enjoyable and stress-free camping experience.
 This manual provides a comprehensive guide on how to use the features of the app.
 Whether you're setting up your tent, finding the best spot, or customizing your campsite environment, this manual will help you navigate the app with ease.